Quickstart

 Preview the Changes

-To preview the changes locally, run the following command.
+To preview the changes locally, run this command:

 Your preview will be available at localhost:3000